The

 a nation with a constitution which is totally legal (in England) and then

-those European 'sons of bitches' can't invade us ever.
+those European 'sons of bitches' can't ever invade us.
 [He used that term

 'son's of bitches' more than any other in his rich vocabulary of profane